mulecram/kxusbc2/firmware/README.md

 7. `make eeprom` to write the default sysconfig settings to the EEPROM.
 8. `make fuses` to program the fuses.

 `DEBUG` should be set to 0 for release builds, otherwise standby consumption will increase (periodic debug status output, charger ADC active for measurements etc.).
+Also note that the PD protocol has quite strict timing requirements, and debug code/output can interfere with that and cause problems during PD negotiation, usually manifesting themselves as hard reset loops.

 ### Recommended fuse settings